-With merging of two similar businesses can lead to duplication of customer information.
-This emphasizes the need of single view of customer information by implementing a proper integration of customer data information system.
+With the merging of two similar businesses can lead to duplication of customer information.
+This emphasizes the need for a single view of customer information by implementing a proper integration of customer data information system.

 It is necessary to have access to updated information regardless of whether data lies on premise or in the cloud.
-Without proper integration of the information system of two organizations retrieval of information scattered across various systems, applications and services becomes complicated.
+Without proper integration of the information system of two organizations, retrieval of information scattered across various systems, applications and services become complicated.

-When there are different information systems that are to be integrated after merger or acquisition there may be challenges for migrating data due to different formats.
+When different information systems are to be integrated after merger or acquisition there may be challenges for migrating data due to different formats.
 This leads to a need for converting the data in a common format to make the data migration accurate.

-Customization may lead to low source data quality, inconsistency in data and gaps in expected result and actual customizations.
+Customization may lead to low source data quality, inconsistency in data, and gaps in the expected results and actual customizations.
 Customization becomes necessary when two different companies are merging but at the same time customization should be implemented only where it is necessary.

-When there is no communication, training or adoption plan for technology changes, this can have an adverse impact on the functioning of the company.
-Also the unanticipated changes can lead to adverse change impact on its legacy employees.
+When there is no communication, training, or adoption plan for technology changes, this can harm the functioning of the company.
+Also, the unanticipated changes can lead to adverse change impact on its legacy employees.

-- A large benefit can be achieved by high degree of integration of the different systems
+A large benefit can be achieved by a high degree of integration of the different systems

 Maintaining competitive parity in technology usage is essential